 There are several access points to Oteake Conservation Park on both the Otago and Canterbury sides.
 There are car parks at Hawkdun Runs Road, Home Hills Run Road, Mt Buster Road, Falls Dam and Broken Hut Road near Omarama.
-See details about access to individual tracks in the descriptions below.
+See details about access to individual tracks in the descriptions.

 Several routes cross private land on registered easements.
-Please respect this and keep to the formed tracks.
+Respect this and keep to the formed tracks.

 Weather: Oteake is subject to weather extremes.
 Take clothing for all weather.
 Avalanche can occur from May to November.
 See Be avalanche alert.

-River crossings: Please be aware of recent weather conditions in the catchment headwaters.
+River crossings: Be aware of recent weather conditions in the catchment headwaters.

 Fire: Fire restrictions apply to all conservation land.
 Check with the local information centres or DOC offices for the current fire status.

-Communications: Cell phone coverage is not reliable in the park.
+Communications: Mobile coverage is not reliable in the park.
 Satellite phones, mountain radios or personal locator beacons increase personal safety.